Antrikshy/antrikshy.github.io/_posts/2014-10-26-virtualenv-a-quick-practical-explanation-for-beginners.md

 layout: post
 title: "virtualenv - A Quick, Practical Explanation For Beginners"
 permalink: "/blog/virtualenv-quick-practical-explanation-beginners"
+description: "A practical guide and best practices for virtualenv, the dependency isolation tool for Python developers."
 ---

 As a budding Python dev, you must have read about virtualenv all over the place.
 Despite its popularity, I could not find a good, short explanation, written for beginners when I was getting started.
 I have figured out how it works, and now I can explain it to you.